Impeachment of Warren Hastings: First attacks

 The company had already gone through scandals in the 1760s and 1770s and the wealthy nabobs who returned to Britain from India were widely unpopular.
 Against this backdrop the criticisms circulated by Francis and others provoked a general consensus that the India Act 1773 (13 Geo.
 3. c.
 63) had not been sufficient to rein in the alleged excesses.
 The Indian question again became a contentious political issue.

 The Fox–North Coalition fell from power after it attempted to bring in a radical East India Bill in 1783.
 The following year the new government of William Pitt passed the India Act 1784 which established a Board of Control and which finally stabilised the governance of India.

 Hastings was personally attacked by Charles James Fox during the presentation of his India Bill.
 When Pitt introduced his bill he failed to mention Hastings at all, seen as expressing a lack of confidence, and made wide-ranging criticisms of the company.
 He suggested that recent wars in India had been ruinous and unnecessary.
 Hastings was particularly upset by this, as he was an admirer of Pitt.
-By now, Hastings wished to resign and return home unless the role of Governor General was given greater freedom to exercise power—which was unlikely to be granted him.
+By now, Hastings wished to resign and return home unless the role of Governor General was given greater freedom to exercise power—which was unlikely to be granted to him.
 He handed over to an Acting Governor General, John MacPherson until a permanent replacement was appointed.